Completing your accounting degree can lead to a successful career

 Pursuing financial aid is another option if you do not qualify for

-accounting scholarships or accounting grants.
+accounting scholarships or grants.
 Contacting the

 business school’s financial aid office in advance is a valuable way